Stuart Gansky, MS, DrPH

 My research concentrates on oral health research, health disparities and health equity research, applied statistical analyses and related methodological issues.
 Balancing these components is essential to successful and practical oral epidemiology research.
 Methodological examination helps ground health research and build convincing arguments, while collaborative health research generates opportunities for innovative statistical practice and provides challenges for developing ways to solve real world problems.

 I have played a key role in the NIH funded UCSF Center to Address Disparities in Children's Oral Health (CAN-DO) since its inception.
 I was PI on an individual R01-type project to study early childhood caries risk prediction methods using knowledge discovery and data mining techniques and PI on a pilot project studying the effects of translation on the readability of informed consent documents.
 Moreover, I was Director (PI) of the Measurement & Evaluation Core and oversaw a group of statisticians and programmers.
 Previously I was Director of the Data Coordinating Center (DCC) for the competing renewal of CAN-DO; NIDCR asked us expand the DCC to coordinate trials at Boston Univ and Univ Colorado Denver (Health Sciences Campus) in addition to UCSF.
-"CAN-DO" has continued with NIDCR funding for a U01 Coordinating Center and 2 UH2 projects - one of which continued as a UH3 project - as part of the Oral Health Disparities in Children Consortium.
+"CAN-DO" continued with NIDCR funding for a U01 Coordinating Center and 2 UH2 projects - one of which continued as a UH3 project - as part of the Oral Health Disparities in Children Consortium; several subcontracts to the Coordinating Center has been facilitating colleagues completing their research projects studying ways to reduce oral health disparities in children.

 Other oral health research projects have included a series of studies examining dentin, bonding, and tissue engineering; studies of chronic pain conditions including temporomandibular disorders (TMDs), widespread body pain (WBP) in young women, and rheumatoid arthritis; caries risk assessment studies; and tobacco initiation prevention and tobacco use cessation interventions.
 For these projects, I designed research studies, developed and performed analyses, and coauthored publications.
 I focus mostly on projects relating to health disparities and health equity.